hamzehaq7/No2Pollution/README.md

 ```

 ## Usage
-* <kbd style="background-color: #f0f0f0; padding: 5px; border-radius: 5px;">paper_graphs.py</kbd> contains the code used to plot the figures found in the paper
+* <kbd style="background-color: #f0f0f0; padding: 5px; border-radius: 5px;">daily_analysis.py</kbd> contains the code used to analyze NO2 concentrations on Aug.
+1, 2023 as well as the calculation of emissions (1) without wind, (2) with constant wind, and (3) with variable wind (obtained from ADS)
-* <kbd style="background-color: #f0f0f0; padding: 5px; border-radius: 5px;">SpaceSimulator.py</kbd> contains a code that performs the Link Budget Analysis calculation based on parameters you input.
+* <kbd style="background-color: #f0f0f0; padding: 5px; border-radius: 5px;">weekly_analysis.py</kbd> contains the code used to analyze NO2 concentrations on June 1st, 2023, 00:00 to June 7th, 2023, 23:59

 ## Citation